Overview

 Resources

-Motor Vehicle Crashes
+Motor Vehicle Safety

 Motor vehicle crashes remain one of the leading causes of injury-related deaths in North Carolina.
 In 2023, there were over 1,500 traffic fatalities across the state, with more than 114,000 injuries reported as a result of vehicle collisions.
-These crashes not only result in personal loss but also strain emergency services and impose significant economic costs on communities.
+These crashes not only result in personal loss but can also strain emergency services and impose significant economic costs on communities.
 While the number of fatalities decreased compared to 2022, the overall rise in crashes and injuries underscores the ongoing need for effective prevention strategies.

-These numbers are a sobering reminder that every decision behind the wheel matters—and that prevention begins long before a crash ever occurs.
+These numbers are a sobering reminder that every decision behind the wheel matters and that prevention begins long before a crash ever occurs.

 Key Prevention Strategies